-At the top of the screen, there is an option to add a new user interface for any type of table or relationship in CollectiveAccess.
-To add an interstitial user interface for an entity-entity relationship, select entity-entity relationshi from the drop-down menu:
+Add a new user interface for any type of table or relationship in CollectiveAccess.
+To add an interstitial user interface for an entity-entity relationship, select entity-entity relationship from the drop-down menu.

 Adding metadata elements to the interstitial data screen is the same process as adding metadata elements to a user interface as outlined in User Interface Administration.
 Navigate to Screen content to move the metadata elements onto the new screen.

 Once your metadata elements and user interface editors have been configured, you will notice a small paperclip icon on relevant relationships after they’ve been saved, or added, the first time: